sodonnell/plowbot/README.md

 # 3rd-Party Application(s) - Optional

-* MySQL Server - If you wish to use the !addquote/!quote channel triggers
+* MySQL Server - Most of this functionality has been deprecated, but you can easily extend the plowbot to collect data to mysql.

 # CPAN Module Requirments